Doudou14/Domoticz-apsystems_ecu/README.md

 The installation procedure is based on [bjorn-meiger](https://www.bjorn-meijer.nl/en/2021/05/01/realtime-readout-apsystems-in-domoticz/)

-Support 4 inverter on ECU C or R. Only 2 inverter on ECU B
+Support 4 inverters on ECU C or R.
+Support 2 inverters or 4 pannels on ECU B

 ## Add dummy sensors in Domoticz
 * Create a Dummy sensor in Domoticz and call it 'Virtual switches' or another clear name.